dfinity/ic/rs/ethereum/cketh/mainnet/orchestrator_upgrade_2024_07_22.md

 This upgrades the ledger suite orchestrator and all managed ledger suites to the latest version.

 The motivation to upgrade the orchestrator are mainly the following points:
-1. Add logic to upgrade managed canisters.
+1. Add logic to make upgrade of managed canisters possible.
 2. Simplify upgrade arguments to add new ckERC20 tokens.

 The motivation to upgrade all ledger suites is as follows: